For many years, I have been guiding managers and entrepreneurs on their journey to embrace more leadership and less management.

 I am happily married and have two grown sons.

-My wife and I live in Aachen, where we share our home with two dogs.
+My wife and I live in Aachen, Germany, where we share our home with two dogs.
 Thanks to them, I manage to get up from my desk at least once or twice a day, get moving, and do something for my health.

 What else?
 I enjoy a good glass of wine, play a bit of piano, and have a passion for traveling – especially to Africa.